 📢 News!

-June 25 — Agent submission deadline has been extended to June 7.
+May 25 — Agent submission deadline has been extended to June 15.

-May 9 — Please join the Slack channel for most up-to-date information.
+Join us on Slack channel for most up-to-date information.

 We offer two tracks and welcome participantas at all levels.
 To participate, you must sign up for one or both track(s).
 If you are interested in developing an agent, please check out the guidelines in Submit AI page for agent development track.
 The starter code and training environment can be accessed at the Dice-Adventure-Agents repo on GitHub.
 If you do not wish to submit an agent but are still interested in this competition, please check out the details on the Play page for signing up as a player in the player track.
-We will be hosting a few virtual and in-person match-making events to bring players together.
+We will be hosting a few virtual and in-person matchmaking events to bring players together.

 The following video provides an overview to the competition tracks, rules, short game tutorial and information on setting up the training environment.
 We hope to bring exciting experiences to the participants and exploring critical human-AI teaming questions to gain a better understanding in team communication, coordination, and adaptation.